 J. Ken Rhodes

-His analytical background spans financial regulation, private equity, and capital markets.
-He served as Chief of Securities for the State of Tennessee, sat on the Regulation D drafting committee, and has testified as an expert witness in federal court fraud cases involving major Wall Street institutions.
-He holds a Master's degree in Economics.
+My analytical background spans financial regulation, private equity, and capital markets.
+I served as Chief of Securities for the State of Tennessee, sat on the Regulation D drafting committee, and have testified as an expert witness in federal court fraud cases involving major Wall Street institutions.
+I hold a Master's degree in Economics.

 Credentials